neutrinojs/neutrino/docs/migration-guide.md

 - **BREAKING CHANGE** `@neutrinojs/react` will now use the react-hot-loader v4 peerDependency when installed in your app [#902](https://github.com/neutrinojs/neutrino/pull/902).
-See https://github.com/gaearon/react-hot-loader#migrating-from-v3 for instructions on upgrading to RHL v4 while installing it into your project also.
+See [React Hot Loader migration](https://github.com/gaearon/react-hot-loader#migrating-from-v3) for instructions on upgrading to RHL v4 while installing it into your project also.
 - **BREAKING CHANGE** `@neutrinojs/web`, `@neutrinojs/node`, and their dependent presets no longer configure defaults for copying static files at build time [#814](https://github.com/neutrinojs/neutrino/pull/814).